-“Brain aneurysms can occasionally cause one-sided headaches,” says Farhan Siddiq, MD, co-medical director of Stroke and Cerebrovascular Disease, and endovascular neurosurgeon, Texas Health Fort Worth.
+“Brain aneurysms can occasionally cause one-sided headaches,” says Farhan Siddiq, MD, a neurosurgeon with University of Missouri Health Care.

-“These are large aneurysms, a compression surrounding structures that may cause pain behind the eye or one-sided headaches,” adds Dr. Siddiq, a member of North Texas Neurosurgical & Spine Center, a Texas Health Physicians Group practice.
+“These are large aneurysms, a compression surrounding structures that may cause pain behind the eye or one-sided headaches,” adds Dr. Siddiq.

 However, a sudden pain behind the eye or a headache on one side is more likely to be caused by something other than an aneurysm.

 It is a bulging or dilated section of a blood vessel in the brain.
 A major risk factor is high blood pressure that has gone untreated for a very long time.

 Sometimes there is no known cause for these dilated portions of blood vessels, and they are also sometimes discovered incidentally during autopsies on people who died from an unrelated cause.